namespace-Pt/Adon/docs/sources/guides/quick-start.md

 ## Prepare Data
 The very first thing you should do is to download the MSMARCO passage data.
 You can directly download the files from [Google Drive](https://drive.google.com/file/d/185HvB-OWlTAtFyB9RePTL7LnWURcYDCG/view?usp=share_link).
-The corpus in the drive is slightly different from the offical one: it contains the ***title*** of each passage, which can always lead to better performance of sparse/dense models.
+More details are {doc}`here <data>`.

 The file is actually a `.tar.gz` file, and you should untar it wherever you like.
-Remember to tell the program where to find your data in `data/config/base/_default.yaml`:
+Remember to tell the program where to find your data:
-- If you save all the uncompressed files in `/home/user/Data`, you should set `data_root: /home/user/Data`.
+- If you save all the uncompressed files in `/home/user/Data`, you should set `data_root: /home/user/Data` in `src/data/config/base/_default.yaml`.
-- Also, change `plm_root` to a valid location, where the language models downloaded from huggingface will be stored.
+- Also, change `plm_root` to a valid location on your system, where the language models downloaded from huggingface will be stored.

 *Adon* aggregates all configurations for scripts and models in `data/config` using [hydra](https://github.com/facebookresearch/hydra).
 So in the following, if you want to modify some settings, go to `data/config` and find the corresponding file.
+Find more details {doc}`here <configs>`.

-Adon defaults to use the efficient `numpy.memmap` to save the tokenzied corpus, which can reduce memory usage and speed up data loading.
-To use this feature, run
+*Adon* also needs to create necessary files based on the downloaded data, it also defaults to use the efficient `numpy.memmap` to save the tokenzied corpus, which can reduce memory usage and speed up data loading.
+Run:
 ```bash
 # all the following commands are executed under the src folder
 cd src
 python -m scripts.preprocess
 ```
-- If you want to modify the number of thread used in tokenization, go to check `data/config/script/preprocess.yaml`.
+This should results in creating several files in `src/data/cache/MSMARCO-passage/dataset/`.
+You can interact with the data in `src/notebooks/data.ipynb`.

 So far, we have finished all the preperation steps.
 Lets dive in.